Skip to content

 Tip

-It is recommended, but not required to wait until the connection response is received before sending publish messages.
+It is recommended, but not required, to wait until the connection response is received before sending event configuration messages.

 Ping & Pong